moulid15/Bad_Word_Bot/README.md

 # Bad_Word_Bot
-#### This is a discord bot that dectects all the bad words you choose in a discord server. it makes a count of them and multiples the count by `$4`.
+#### This is a discord bot that dectects all the bad words you choose in a discord server.
+It makes a count of them and multiples the count by `$4`.
+Every bad word is worth `$4`.
 # 4 commands:
 `!ncount @user` this will get you the users you @ amount.<br />
 `!mecount` your amount <br />